 There are factors the authors believe warrant further research to shed light on the increases, including looking at current awareness campaigns about teen self-harm and mental health.

 “Our data provide no evidence specifically but there were certain shifts that happened in 2009.
 The iPhone was introduced in 2007 and the use of smartphones has increased a lot since then.
 Engagement with social media could lead to increased rates of self-harm, at least for vulnerable adolescents,” said Gardner.

 “This could happen in several ways: by normalizing self-harm, by triggering it, by getting teens to emulate self-harming peers, or by exposing youths to cyber-bullying.
 However, social media may also benefit some troubled adolescents.
 It can provide them with a way to escape social isolation or find encouragement to seek treatment.”

 Adolescents who intentionally harm themselves by poisoning or injuring themselves are at risk for repeated self-harm or suicide.

 While emergency departments are often the first contact that many families have with the mental health system, the authors stress that these departments are not an ideal setting for the delivery of mental health care for teens who have self-harmed or who are in crisis.
 Some emergency departments do not have clinicians who are trained to conduct mental health assessments.

 “Community mental health follow-up after self-harm has been associated with reduced likelihood of repeat self-harm but evidence on whether youths can be successfully connected to mental health services from the emergency department is mixed,” said Gardner.

 “What this study shows is that many more youths who need mental health care are showing up in Ontario’s emergency departments.
-Unfortunately, the numbers of clinicians who can provide mental health care for adolescents hasn’t increased to meet the growing numbers of adolescents who need care.
+Unfortunately, the number of clinicians who can provide mental health care for adolescents hasn’t increased to meet the growing number of adolescents who need care.
 Sufficient treatment resources must be supplied to address increased demands for services.”